 Ahem (clear throat), I mean I wanted a way for her to contact me, and let me know where she was, and that she was safe and on time.
 It was a sign it was time to give her more freedom and take responsibility for her schedule without me walking her everywhere.

-And in order to do that, I wanted a phone to be a useful tool for real life.
-I didn’t want it to become the squirrel of distraction that would lead her down a thousand rabbit holes.
-In addition, I didn’t want her constantly hit with ads, social media challenges on TikTok or Facebook, or predators working through these channels.
+While some flip phones and alternatives are marketed as child-safe, they often lack the balance of safety and functionality that parents are looking for.
+In order to do that, I wanted a phone to be a useful tool for real life.
+I didn't want it to become the squirrel of distraction that would lead her down a thousand rabbit holes.
+In addition, I didn't want her constantly hit with ads, social media challenges on TikTok or Facebook, or predators working through these channels.

 Research into a kid's first phone